runekaagaard/django-admin-filtrate/README.markdown

 and for using `Media()` classes.

 ## TreeFilter ##
-A recursive tree filter using the excellent library. http://www.jstree.com/.
+A recursive tree filter using the excellent library http://www.jstree.com/.

 ### Example ###
 ```python